vega/vega/packages/vega-statistics/README.md

 takes a set of distributional parameters and returns a distribution object representing a random variable.

-Distribution objects provide the following methods:
+Distribution objects expose the following methods:
 * dist.<b>sample</b>(): Samples a random value drawn from this distribution.
 * dist.<b>pdf</b>(<i>value</i>): Calculates the value of the [probability density function](https://en.wikipedia.org/wiki/Probability_density_function)